Projects

 More detailed information about some projects are available:

 Cornwall Council is fortunate to have a significant art collection.
 This includes work by artists such as Barbara Hepworth, Alfred Wallis and Patrick Heron.
 The calibre of the collection reflects Cornwall's significance in the art world.
-It boasts a range of artwork from the Nineteenth Century to the present day.
-The majority of this work forms the Schools Art Collection which started in 1961.
+Most of the Council’s artworks are held in the Schools Art Collection which started in 1961.
 Find out more about the history of the Schools Art Collection

-The Leach Pottery in St Ives manages the ceramic works that are part of the collection.
-These can be enjoyed as part of a visit to the studio, museum and gallery there.
+The Leach Pottery in St Ives takes care of the ceramic works that are part of the collection.
+Many of these can be seen as part of a visit to the studio, museum and gallery there.

 View a list of the Council's Art Collections